hurshd0/vllm-docker-traefik/README.md

 >
 > - You can disable Traefik dashboard for keep it internal access only
 > - You can substitute Let's Encrypt with your own or CloudFlare or third-party for DNS challenge
-> - Add, Crowdsec or WAF like Cloudflare to secure your DNS Zone and any bot, or Cybersecurity threats
+> - Add, Crowdsec or WAF through Cloudflare to secure your DNS Zone and any bot, or Cybersecurity threats

 ## How to deploy on Public GPU Server with Real Domain Name